If you have lived in America, been to America, seen TV shows about America or heard about America, then you know that Americans love cold beer.

 Basically, your IPA is going to lose its edge if you keep it warm for too long.

-However, beer is also expected to be cold, so brewers create complex beers with the intention that they be enjoyed at a specific temperature.
+However, beer is also expected to be cold, so brewers create complex beers with the intention that they are enjoyed at a specific temperature.
 This is why some warm beers are completely overwhelming in every sense of the word.

 Is keeping your beer cold good for it?
 Yes.
 You’re probably doing more good keeping it chilled for a little bit – depending on the beer, of course.